nkvamaks/oligoshell_calc/README.md

     <sub>* <b>Cm</b> stands for 5-methylcytosine and <b>T</b> for 5-methyluracil</sub>
 </ul>
 <p>
-On default it is assumed that two nucleotides separated with space have phosphodiester linkage.
+On default it is assumed that two nucleotides separated with 'space' have phosphodiester linkage.
 Use ' * ' as a separator to designate phosphorothioate linkage.
 </p>
 <p>
-Examples:
+<strong>Examples:</strong>
 </p>
 <p>
 +A * +Cm * +T * +G * dT * mG * dG * dG * dC * dC * dT * dT * dA * dA * +A * +Cm * +T * +G